AngelinCalu/DocumentedApp/README.md

-**Next step** is to pull in the following package through npm:
+**Next step** is to pull in the following packages through npm:

 ```
-npm i vue-router --save-dev
 npm i vuex --save-dev
-npm i vuex-router-sync --save-dev
 npm i vue-i18n --save-dev
+# npm i vue-router --save-dev
+# npm i vuex-router-sync --save-dev
 ```

 Before starting structuring our javascript files and components we will configure an alias for webpack which will allow us to use `@` instead of multiple `../` in order to properly set the path of some components.
 We can do that by adding the following to `webpack.mix.js`: